JeremyAnsel/xwa_hooks/xwa_hook_weapon_color/zip/readme.txt

 XXX in WeaponLightColorXXX goes from 280 to 307.
 When present, this overrides the default lighting effect color.
 If it is set to 0, the default value will be used.
 You can define a different light color for all weapons.
 The default light colors are defined in "hook_weapon_color.cfg".

+FG in _fgFG_ defines the flight group markings.

 See XWingWeaponColor.txt.